An Introductory Workshop to the Rosetta Protein Modeling Suite

 The registration fee is $225 for academic/nonprofit participants and $550 for industry participants.

-Transportation and hotel reservation is not covered.
+Transportation and hotel reservation are not covered.
 Join the Meiler Lab for our semi-annual Rosetta Workshop!

 Rosetta is a unified software package for protein structure prediction and functional design.